Using Custom Context with Your Bot

 Defining a Custom Context with Properties

-In this example, the custom context class MyContext
+In this example, the custom context class MyContext has additional properties name and age.

 class MyContext extends Context {